csula-students/beautiful-data-project-dream/notes/data_storage.md

 In usual dev ops world, you will need to do your own manual networking.
 With docker, the networking process will be simplified by the docker-compose.

-Now you can change our main class under `build.gradle` line 21 to MongoDB example
+Now you can change our main class under `build.gradle` line 21 to MongoDB example app and build and run using docker.

 ### Elastic Search